RationalAsh/biorobotics-lab-nus/content/authors/ashwin/_index.md

   - Research Fellows
 ---

 Ashwin Narayan completed his Bachelor's degree in Electronics and Communication Engineering at National Institute of Technology, Tiruchirappalli, India in 2016.
 During his degree, he worked on bio-inspired robots and developed a stable gait pattern for quadruped locomotion as a part of his final year project.
-He was a Ph.D. candidate under Dr. Yu Haoyong that graduated in the early of 2021.
+He was a Ph.D. candidate under Dr. Yu Haoyong that graduated in 2021.

 He is currently a Research Fellow in NUS Biorobotics Lab.
 He works on using wearable embedded hardware and sensors for real-time control of exoskeleton robots.